 - Member, International Sociological Association

-- Associate editor, British Journal of Educational Psychology
+- Associate editor, Journal of Psychosocial Studies.

 - Member, University and College Union, department rep and branch welfare officer (job share)